askeksa/Cinter/README.txt

   depending on the values of the distortion and vpower parameters (higher parameter values result in slower computation).

-CinterInterrupt1:
+CinterPlay1:
   Call as the very first thing in your vblank interrupt.
-  Stops playing samples in channels where a new sample is to be triggered.
+  Stops previously playing samples in channels where a new sample is to be triggered.

-CinterInterrupt2:
+CinterPlay2:
   Call as the very last thing in your vblank interrupt.
   Modifies volumes and periods according to music.
   Waits until enough time has passed since previously playing samples